Integrating Information Security Protections in Supplier Agreements: Guidance for Business and Technology Counsel

 The panel will review these and other key issues:

 - What types of business information require security protection and why are contractual protections important?

 - What mistakes do businesses make when designing a comprehensive security protocol?

 - What issues should business counsel address during initial internal due diligence?
-What should be addressed in supplier due diligence?
+What should counsel address in supplier due diligence?

-- What key contractual protections should be included in supplier agreements?
+- What are the contractual protections to include in supplier agreements?